ceejbot/jthoober/README.md

   --help       Show help
 ```

 I like to use nginx to terminate tls then proxy pass through to jthoober.
+I run it under upstart.

 Set up a webhook for a project on github.
 Point it to your jthoober location & give it the secret string you created earlier.
 Observe that the test payload makes it through.